-Everything You Need To Know About The BIG TURKEY Industry
+Everything You Need To Know About The Big Turkey Industry

+Even as millions of Americans bite into turkey on Thanksgiving, the big turkey industry is getting crushed.

-Thanks to high prices, American turkey farms had a total income of $4.37 billion in 2010, up from $3.57 billion the year before, according to the USDA (via eatturkey.com).
-At the same time higher income was offset by higher costs for grain and fuel.
+American turkey farms had a total income of $3.57 billion in 2009, down from $4.48 billion the year before, according to the USDA via eatturkey.com.

-The past year saw big production increases at America’s midsize producers, while big three Butterball, Jennie-O and Cargill showed restraint, according to Watt Poultry.

-We’ve tracked down all the salient information about Big Turkey, including ways to invest in Thanksgiving.
+Turkey farmers suffered from low domestic sales and exports because of the recession, according to Watt Poultry.
+High commodity prices have also cut into bottom lines at Hormel, Kraft and others.

+This year production is expected to decline another 0.5%, according to Watt.

-U.S. turkey was a $4.37 billion dollar industry in 2010, based on gross farm revenue.
-That was a 22% increase from the year before, according to eatturkey.com.
+U.S. turkey was a $3.57 billion industry in 2009, based on gross farm revenue.
+That was a 20.3% decrease from the year before, according to eatturkey.com.

-Producers have been seen higher costs and income thanks to high commodity prices.
+Rising commodity prices have devastated producers.
 Meanwhile the recession has cut down consumer spending.
-Rising export values buoyed the industry, which saw an 18 per cent increase from 2009.
+Turkey producers are responding by increasing or decreasing production, neither with much success for the bottom line, according to Watt Poultry.

 One trend to emerge from all this?
 Fatter birds.